nuodb/nuodb-client/README.rst

 Requirements
 ------------

-Each client application connecting to NuoDB will have different requirements.
+Each client application connecting to NuoDB database will have different requirements.
 System requirements for running the NuoDB database can be found on the NuoDB online documentation `System Requirements`_ page.

 +------------------+-----------------------------------+